OpenNeuroDatasets-JSONLD/ds006260/README.txt

 - Study groups:
     + Reading difficulties
       * Control: children did not follow any intervention
-      * Experimental: children used the reading program of Smartick for 3 months
+      * Experimental: Children used the reading program of Smartick for 3 months
     + Math difficulties
         * Control: children did not follow any intervention
-        * Experimental: children used the math program of Smartick for 3 months
+        * Experimental: Children used the math program of Smartick for 3 months
 - Condition:
     + PRE-intervention: first psychological and electroencephalographic evaluation
-    + POST-invervention: second psychological and electroencephalographic evaluation
+    + POST-intervention: second psychological and electroencephalographic evaluation

 ##  Dependent variables
 - *Psychometric data from the reading difficulties group*:
    * Orthographic_ERR: number of orthographic errors.
    * Phonological_ERR: number of phonological errors.
-   * Selective_Attention: score from selective attention test.
+   * Selective_Attention: score from the selective attention test.
    * Reading_Speed: reading speed in words per minute.
-   * Comprehension: score in a reading comprehension tasks.
+   * Comprehension: score on a reading comprehension task.
    * GROUP: C for the control group, E for the experimental group.
    * GENDER: M for male, F for Female.
    * AGE: age at the beginning of the study.